solus-project/mate-notification-theme-slate/README.md

 mate-notification-theme-slate
 =============================

-A MATE Notification Daemon theme, emulating the Arc-styled Budgie notifications of Solus.
+A CSS-backed notification theme for the MATE Desktop.

+### Arc Styling

+The fallback styling for this plugin emulates the Arc-styled Budgie notifications.
 Style credit belongs solely with [horst3180](https://github.com/horst3180/arc-theme) for his design work and the implementation within [Budgie](https://github.com/solus-project/budgie-desktop).

-This is a re-implementation for MATE, borrowing a subset of the Budgie theme, and providing a clean + stable theme engine.
+### Themeable

+This plugin supports CSS styling, and now has support within the [Adapta](https://github.com/adapta-project/adapta-gtk-theme) GTK theme, so can be extended to suit any style.

 mate-notification-theme-slate is a [Solus project](https://solus-project.com/)